Superficial Mycosis: Symptoms and How to Treat

 Immunocompromised State

-Individuals with weakened immune systems, such as those with HIV/AIDS, diabetes, or undergoing chemotherapy, are at higher risk of fungal infections.
+Individuals with weakened immune systems, such as those with HIV/AIDS, diabetes, or those undergoing chemotherapy, are at higher risk of fungal infections.

 Age